Preparing for Your Catheterization Procedure

 - insurance card(s)

-Please be sure to tell the admitting nurse if you have any allergies to medications, an allergy to or have had a reaction to intravenous (IV) dye, or kidney disease.
+Please tell the admitting nurse if you have kidney disease, any allergies to medications, or an allergy to or have had a reaction to intravenous (IV) dye.

 When you arrive in the catheterization lab, the nurse may perform a blood test or take you for a chest X-ray.
 Your doctor places an IV line to deliver any necessary medicine during the procedure.
 A mild anesthetic is used on the site where the catheter is to be inserted.
 The procedure should be pain-free.

 After the procedure, you stay in our recovery area for two to eight hours before being discharged.
 Your doctor bandages the incision site, and you are asked to rest and lie still until a member of your medical team says you are ready to leave.

 We encourage you to bring reading materials or other activities to keep you busy while you wait.
 Most people go home the same day, but some procedures require that you be monitored in the hospital overnight.

 When you are ready to leave, you are given instructions about your medication.
 This may include new prescriptions that your doctor has given you.